WQKS-FM

-WQKS-FM, also known as Kiss-FM 96.1, is an adult contemporary formatted radio station that serves the Montgomery Metropolitan Area, broadcasting on the FM band at a frequency of 96.1 MHz and licensed to Montgomery, Alabama.
+WQKS-FM (96.1 MHz), also known as Kiss-FM 96.1, is a United States adult contemporary formatted radio station that serves the Montgomery Metropolitan Area, licensed to Montgomery, Alabama.
 The station is locally owned and operated by Bluewater Broadcasting Company, LLC.
 The station's transmitter is located in Montgomery.
 The station's studios are located on Wall St. in Midtown Montgomery.

 WQKS-FM also participates in Montgomery rating survey by Nielsen Audio (Market #157).

 Programming

 WQKS-FM broadcasts an adult contemporary music format and features news and weather updates from CBS 8 WAKA, national news updates from Fox News Radio, and traffic from Montgomery Skywatch Traffic.

 WQKS-HD2

 On August 17, 2011 WQKS-HD2 launched a soft AC format, branded as "Lite 100.5", using the frequency of FM translator W263BX in its branding.
 On December 26, 2014, 100.5/96.1 HD2 flipped to classic hip hop, with the old format and name of 107.1/96.1 HD, as "Yo!
 100.5".
+On November 13, 2025, 100.5/96.1 HD2 changed their format to urban contemporary, branded as "Streamz 100".